-Settlers in this region of Texas included a large contingent of Germans who moved here starting in the 1830s, and you can still witness their influence throughout towns such as New Braunfels and Fredericksburg, where a plate of warm schnitzel is served up in the traditional style, and those original settlers’ “Sunday houses” have been converted into bed-and-breakfast accommodations.
+Settlers in this region of Texas included a large contingent of Germans who moved here starting in the 1830s, and you can still witness their influence throughout towns such as New Braunfels and Fredericksburg, where a plate of warm schnitzel is served in the traditional style, and those original settlers’ “Sunday haus” cabins have been converted into bed-and-breakfast accommodations.

-The Hill Country provides a more relaxed, subdued counterpoint to San Antonio’s vibrant Tex-Mex explosion and is a great way to round out your Texas itinerary.
+The Hill Country provides a more relaxed, subdued counterpoint to San Antonio’s vibrant Tex-Mex explosion, and a visit here is a great way to round out your Texas itinerary.

 Explore history and arts in Fredericksburg